Fiddlekins/akun-story-scraper/incremental.md

 # Default: skip
   chat: fetch

+# If true, an HTML representation of the quest will be built in the archive directory.
+# Default: false
+  html: true

 # If for some reason the scrapper can't determine the quest author's name, it can be set explicitly.
 Usually not needed.
 # Default: undefined
   author: kas